Church in the City (In-Ministry) MDiv Internship Program

 See syllabus for complete schedule.

-- Self-Awareness Sessions Completion Form for Cohort 14 - available from Tyndale Counselling Services
+- Self-Awareness Sessions Completion Form for Cohort 14 and 15 - available from Tyndale Counselling Services

 - Self-Awareness Sessions Completion Form for Cohort 12 (docx)